jeremysklarsky/jeremysklarsky.github.io/source/_posts/2015-04-28-checksum-gives-me-indigestion.markdown

   hash = Hash.new { |h, k| h[k] = [] }
   files.each do |file|
+    # for each file, read the contents
+    # and store a checksum as a key in the hash
     md5 = Digest::MD5.new
     md5 << file.read
     hash[md5.hexdigest] << file